Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: The Bubble Riding Model and First Main Results

-where $s\mapsto \alpha^-(s)$ is Borel--measurable and for almost every $s \in [0,T]$, $\alpha^+$ and $\alpha^-(s)$ are $\mathbb F$--predictable. \end{theorem} Before going any further let us briefly comment on Theorem \ref{Theorem:ModelExistence0} and its assumptions.
+Before going any further, let us briefly comment on Theorem \ref{Theorem:ModelExistence} and its assumptions.
+Being an MFG equilibrium implies that the optimal control $\hat{\alpha}$ is $\mathscr{P}(\mathbb{G})\otimes \B{[0, \eta]}$-measurable.
 Adapting existing fixed point arguments to the present setting allows to obtain a MFG equilibrium $\hat\alpha$ in the form of a $\mathbb{G}$--predictable process.
 However, the filtration $\mathbb{G}$ is not a model input.
-Equation \eqref{eq:decomp.alpha.Theorem0} allows us to decompose $\hat\alpha$ into two parts: Before the burst occurs, the player follows the strategy $\hat\alpha^+$ and after the burst she uses $\hat\alpha^-(\cdot)$ which depends on the burst time.
+Equation \eqref{eq:decomp.alpha.Theorem0} allows us to decompose $\hat\alpha$ into two parts: before the burst occurs, the player follows the strategy $\hat\alpha^+$; after the burst, she uses $\hat\alpha^-(\cdot)$ which depends on the burst time.
 Both strategies are based only on the market information, i.e. the filtration $\mathbb{F}$.
-Regarding the model assumptions, (MA1) is typically assumed in mean field games, see e.g. \cite{CarmonaLacker15,CampiFischer18}.
-(MA2) are mild regularity conditions on the model function, and (MA3) is assumed to simplify the exposition.
-The condition (MA4) essentially expresses that the exogenous burst may not happen by the horizon.
-The assumption on the density function of $\nu_\tau$ is also standard.
-We will come back to it in Remark \ref{Remark:BT}, whereas the fixed entry time assumption $\T=0$ will be removed in Sections \ref{Section:RET} and \ref{Section:ModelRevisit}.
-See Theorem \ref{thm.bubble.random.entry} for the full result.
+Regarding the model assumptions, \ref{Assumption:MA1} is typically assumed in MFGs, see e.g. \cite{CarmonaLacker15,CampiFischer18}. \ref{Assumption:MA2} includes mild regularity conditions on the model inputs, and \ref{Assumption:MA3} is assumed to simplify the exposition.
+Assumption \ref{Assumption:BT1} is discussed in Remark \ref{Remark:BT1model}.
+In addition, we assume that there exist initial players who enter at time $0$, who represent the force required to trigger the displacement phase of the bubble.

+\begin{remark} Regarding the link between the $N$--player game described in Section \ref{sec:Nplayer.game} and the MFG, it is well known that MFG equilibria in Theorem \ref{Theorem:ModelExistence} approximates the \emph{weak formulation} of the N-player game (see e.g. \cite[Theorem 4.2]{CarmonaLacker15}).
+In particular, a MFG equilibrium can be used to construct a so-called $\varepsilon$-approximate Nash equilibrium.
+We provide further details in Section \ref{Subection:Approximation}. \end{remark}